sainijagjit/CS6910-A2/Part A/README.md

 1. **Download the dataset** from [the iNaturalist competition link](https://github.com/visipedia/inat_comp) or the dataset's official page.
 2. **Copy dataset** to a directory in google drive, ensuring there are `train` and `val` folders for training and validation images, respectively.
 3. **Replace zip path** with the link to your dataset

-## Training the Model

-To train the model, follow these steps:

-1. **Configure the model and training parameters:** Open `Assignment_2_iNaturalist.ipynb` in a Jupyter Notebook or Google Colab.
+4. **Configure the model and training parameters:** Open `Assignment_2_iNaturalist.ipynb` in a Jupyter Notebook or Google Colab.
 The configuration section allows you to set various hyperparameters such as `num_filters`, `batch_size`, `learning_rate`, etc.
-2. **Integrate with Weights & Biases (Optional):** For tracking experiments, sign up for a Weights & Biases account and log in.
+5. **Integrate with Weights & Biases (Optional):** For tracking experiments, sign up for a Weights & Biases account and log in.
 Update the `wandb` configuration within the notebook to set your project and entity name.
 This step is optional but recommended for better experiment tracking.
-3. **Adjust the `sweep_config`:** If you're planning to use Weights & Biases for hyperparameter tuning, adjust the `sweep_config` dictionary in the notebook to define the hyperparameter search space.
+6. **Adjust the `sweep_config`:** If you're planning to use Weights & Biases for hyperparameter tuning, adjust the `sweep_config` dictionary in the notebook to define the hyperparameter search space.
-4. **Start the training process:** Run all cells in the notebook to start the training process.
+7. **Start the training process:** Run all cells in the notebook to start the training process.
 The training script will automatically split the data, train the model, and validate it on the validation dataset.
 The best model will be saved based on validation accuracy.

 ## Evaluation